The Big Green for a Buck

 I have the greatest respect for the longest lived of North American trophy clubs as their supporters have included many of the greatest conservationists on the earth.
 Yet I wonder if the time has come for the boards of governors of these organizations to realize that in the interest of preserving hunting as sport, they should address the matter of trophy entries.

-It’s time to consider doing away with the practice of recording the names of trophy owners, other than the hunter of the animal.
+Its time to consider doing away with the practice of recording the names of trophy owners, other than the hunter of the animal.
 Other recovered heads could be listed with the hunter unknown.

 To ignore this subject is to invite a continuance of problems that give hunting a bad reputation in many jurisdictions.
 To ignore this subject also leaves the door open for continuing violations in the sale of wildlife in all jurisdictions.